If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Regional and Version Differences

-Jolly Roger Bay's original painting was too awesome for international players (until the DS remake came along, anyway).
+Jolly Roger Bay's original painting wasn't good enough (until the DS remake came along, anyway).

 SM64-UnusedTexture-1.png